2006 Major League Baseball postseason: (1) New York Mets vs. (3) St. Louis Cardinals

 †: Game 1 was postponed due to rain on October 11.
 Game 2 was subsequently pushed back a day as well.

 ‡: Game 5 was postponed due to rain on October 16.

 This was a rematch of the 2000 NLCS, which the Mets won in five games before coming up short in the World Series.
 In a significant upset given their regular season win differential, the 83-win Cardinals defeated the heavily favored 97-win Mets in seven games to return to the World Series for the second time in three years.

 Tom Glavine pitched seven innings of shutout baseball in Game 1 as the Mets won 2–0.
 Game 2 was an offensive slugfest which the Cardinals won to even the series headed to St. Louis, thanks to home runs from Jim Edmonds and So Taguchi.
 In Game 3, Jeff Suppan pitched eight shutout innings as the Cardinals won 5–0 to go up 2–1 in the series.
 In Game 4, Carlos Beltrán, David Wright, and Carlos Delgado all homered for the Mets as they blew out the Cardinals to even the series at two.
 In Game 5, the Mets went up 2–0 early, but the Cardinals responded with four unanswered runs to win and take a 3–2 series lead headed back to Queens.
+Game 5 was Glavine’s final postseason game.
 The Mets jumped out in the lead early and their bullpen held off a late rally by the Cardinals to force a seventh game.
 Game 7 remained tied at one until a two-run home run by Yadier Molina in the top of the ninth put the Cardinals in the lead for good, and then Adam Wainwright got the Cards out of a bases-loaded jam in the bottom of the ninth to secure the pennant.
 Game 7 was the last postseason game ever played at Shea Stadium.

-The Cardinals’ 83-wins was the second lowest of any pennant winner in MLB history.
+The Cardinals’ 83-wins was the second lowest of any pennant winner in MLB history, and became the third team to win a league pennant with 85 or fewer wins.
 The only team to win the pennant with fewer regular season wins were the Mets themselves, who won the 1973 NL pennant with only 82 wins.
 The Cardinals would win their next pennant in 2011 over the Milwaukee Brewers in six games en route to another World Series title.

 The Mets would return to the NLCS in 2015, where they swept the Chicago Cubs before falling in the World Series.